 Final year students: 46

-Number of graduates who got a job or admission to higher education programs: 20
+Number of graduates who got a job or admission to higher education programs at time of graduation: 20 (44%)

 OPEN Spend: $16,100